 Is having a nightcap worth a try?

 It all boils down to drinking in moderation.
 If you’re not doing it every night, drinking small amounts of alcohol can facilitate sleep without disrupting rest later in the night.
-So yes, you can benefit from an occasional drink, just don’t do it every night!
+So yes, you can benefit from an occasional drink; don’t do it every night!

 Remember, a nightcap is not a long-term solution.
 Sleep scientists will always have a similar answer when asked whether alcohol helps or harms your sleep.
 When the quality of your sleep affects your waking life, a nightcap may not be the best solution.
-It’s always better to focus on identifying the problem’s root cause.
+It’s always better to focus on identifying the root cause of the problem.
 Why are you having difficulty sleeping?
-Maybe it’s your medication, maybe it’s your caffeine intake, or maybe it’s your mattress.
+Maybe it’s your medication, maybe it’s your caffeine intake, or perhaps it’s your mattress.

-An occasional nightcap may be good for sleep but lying down on a well-made mattress is better!
-Re-energise yourself from a long and tiring day with a good mattress.
+An occasional nightcap may be suitable for sleep, but lying on a well-made mattress is better!
+With a good bed, you can re-energise yourself from a long and tiring day.

 At Bedpost, we offer a wide range of beds, pillows, and mattresses that help you get the quality sleep you deserve.
 Shop our full range today!